chelseaarjun/cinemabookingsystem/README.md

 A Java basedd Cineam booking System that takes in a movie title. number of rows and number of seats rows as input and allows booking tickets for the movie as well as checking the s

 ## Entities
-- A Movie theather can have many Showtimes and many Screens
+- A Movie theater can have many Showtimes and many Screens
 - A Screen has a max row and seats per row
 - A Showtime is for a particular movie and shown at a particular Screen which determines the number of seats a showtime can have
 - A Ticket is for particular Showtime and specified number of seats.
+- A Seat has row and a

 ## Design Consideration
-- Separation of concern, abstraction, encapsultion and immutability
+- Separation of concern, Single Responsibility Principle, Abstraction, Encapsultion and Immutability
 - Flexiblity to extend to support multiple screens, showtimes and theaters in future-
 - Flexiblity to support new seat selection logic in future